TEMARI

 • TEMARI

-A gorgeous TEMARI ball to add to my growing collection.
-I have mentioned before that Verna, a fellow Canadian loves…
+A new TEMARI ball to add to my growing collection and it is a beauty.
+I have mentioned before that…

 Leave a Reply